historic-trails/website/docs/sites/raton-pass.md

 {% include figure.html
   class="img-right"
   width="60%"
-  caption="'The Father of the Santa Fe Trail', William Becknell is credited with expanding trade from New Mexico into Missouri, Kansas and Oklahoma via the Raton Pass." src="images/williambecknell.jpg"
+  caption="'The Father of the Santa Fe Trail', William Becknell is credited with expanding trade from New Mexico into Missouri, Kansas and Oklahoma via the Raton Pass.
+[Source](https://en.wikipedia.org/wiki/William_Becknell)" src="images/williambecknell.jpg"
 %}